You will be given a website address with a login and password by the studio you are working with. It will look similar to the below image.

 Click to edit your paragraph

-The text editing options allow you to change the font to a range of Google web fonts, which are chosen beacase they are free for your use and work on all major browsers.
+The text editing options allow you to change the font to a range of Google web fonts, which are chosen because they are free for your use and work on all major browsers.
 You can also change the font size, colour and alignment.

 The text editor has options for you to upload an image, add an icon, add a button or add a new text link.

 Double click an image to change an image or edit the image size.
-We will also inform you if the image can be resized to make it smaller, meaning your website will load faster.
+We will also inform you if the image can be resized and optimized to make it smaller, meaning your website will load faster.